grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Johnny:** This is a specification we are writing, remember?
 It should say somewhere which digits we support, shouldn't it?

-**Benjamin:** It's difficult to agree with, I mean, I can see the values in the enum, should I really test for something when there's not complexity involved?
+**Benjamin:** It's difficult to agree with, I mean, I can see the values in the enum, should I test for something when there's not complexity involved?

 **Johnny:** Again, we're not only testing but also we're specifying.
 I will try to give you more arguments later.
 For now, just bear with me and note that when we get to specify the enum elements, adding such a Statement will be almost effortless.